Application for the use of Hazardous Chemicals in Animal Protocols

 For any chemical administered to an animal within your protocol, follow these instructions:

 • Check the Chemicals Requiring Review criteria above.
-Note that most chemicals routinely used in animal protocols (e.g. non-inhalant anesthetics and euthanasia solutions) do NOT meet the criteria for registration.
+Note that most chemicals routinely used in animal protocols (e.g. non-inhalant anesthetics and euthanasia solutions) do NOT meet the criteria for registration and should be managed via the laboratory’s chemical hygiene plan.

 • If the chemicals to be used in the protocol do not meet any of the criteria described in the list, you do not need to register.
 Contact EHS at 801-581-6590 if you are unsure if a chemical in your protocol meets the criteria, or if no data are available for the chemical.

-• If you are using, or plan to use, a chemical that meets the criteria for Chemicals Requiring Review as shown below, complete the registration in the Safety Administrative Management (SAM) system here:
+• If you are using, or plan to use, a chemical that meets the criteria for Chemicals Requiring Review as shown above, complete the registration in the Safety Administrative Management (SAM) system here:

-Application for the Use of Hazardous Chemicals in IACUC Protocols
+Application for the Use of Hazardous Materials in IACUC Protocols

 • Once the completed application is received it will be assigned for review by an EHS Industrial Hygienist.
 The reviewer will contact you with any questions and/or recommendations for changes.
 Once the review is complete approval will be issued via the SAM system and the IACUC office will be notified of the approval.

 Please note: Every laboratory that uses chemicals must also have a Chemical Hygiene Plan.
-The final approved application is considered to be part of the standard operating procedures section of your laboratory’s Chemical Hygiene Plan and should be included as part of the lab’s annual chemical hygiene.
+The final approved application is considered to be part of the standard operating procedures section of your laboratory’s Chemical Hygiene Plan and should be included as part of the lab’s annual chemical hygiene training.